Matthias Küntzel: Career

 From 1984 to 1988, Küntzel served as a senior advisor for the German Green Party caucus in the Bundestag.
 He was member of the Communist League (Kommunistischer Bund, KB) and part of the Anti-Germans movement.
+After the KB split in 1991, he belonged to the Anti-German editorial minority, which thereafter called itself Gruppe K and published the Bahamas magazine.
 Between 1992 and 2021 he held a tenured part-time position as a teacher of political science at a technical college in Hamburg, Germany.

 In 1991, he received his doctorate in Political Science at the University of Hamburg.
 His thesis Bonn & the Bomb.
 German Politics and the Nuclear Option (London: Pluto Press) was published in English in 1995.

 Since 2001, his main field of research and writing have been anti-Semitism in current Islamic thinking, Islamism, Islamism and National Socialism, Iran, German and Western policies towards the Middle East and Iran.
 His essays and articles have been translated into sixteen languages and published inter alia in The New Republic, The Wall Street Journal, The Israel Journal of Foreign Affairs, The Weekly Standard, Telos, Policy Review, The Jerusalem Post, Der Standard, Spiegel Online, Die Welt, Die Zeit and Internationale Politik.